Go to local site:

 The Snack Jar

-Supernanny’s methods are a combination of practical experience and expert advice, giving you the support and confidence to be at your best when your kids need you most.
-The Snack Jar Technique is used to limit a child’s snacking, and so encourage her to eat a balanced diet at mealtimes…
+The Snack Jar Technique is used to limit a child’s snacking, using healthy options and encouraging her to eat a balanced diet at mealtimes…

 The Snack Jar